ebcp-dev/frontend/README.md

-#### React Redux Starter Template
+#### React/Redux Frontend for the Hackerbay University project

-This project contains a boilerplate template created from the create-react-app library and configured along with redux.
+Created with React, Redux, ReduxForm.
+Connects to the Express/Postgres api.